‘Bold And The Beautiful’ Spoilers For Thursday, September 5: Katie & Donna Stand By Brooke

 Bold and the Beautiful spoilers for Thursday, September 5 reveal that Brooke Logan Forrester (Katherine Kelly Lang) will be able to count on the support of her sisters.
-The sad reality is that Ridge Forrester (Thorsten Kaye) has made it clear that his wife is on her own, and that he does not believe her version of events.
+The sad reality is that Ridge Forrester (Thorsten Kaye) made it clear that his wife is on her own and that he does not believe her version of events.
 However, Katie Logan (Annika Noelle) and Donna Logan (Jennifer Gareis) will band around their sister and come to her aid, per Highlight Hollywood.

 Brooke pushed Thomas Forrester (Matthew Atkinson) off a cliff.
 She didn’t just metaphorically wish him off the face of the earth, she actually shoved him off a cliff and then refused to take ownership of her actions.
-Yes, she was defending her daughter but she refuses to even apologize for nearly taking Thomas’ life.
+Yes, she was defending her daughter, but she refuses to even apologize for nearly taking Thomas’ life.

-Ridge is livid that his wife is making as if it was not her fault.
+Ridge is livid that his wife is making it out as if it was not her fault.
 Ridge stepped onto the balcony just as Brooke pushed Thomas over the edge.
 He saw how angry Brooke was at Thomas because she thought that he was threatening Hope Logan (Annika Noelle).
 He feels that Thomas’ fall was no accident and has repeatedly made it clear that he doesn’t believe Brooke’s explanation.
 As far as Ridge is concerned, Brooke tried to kill Thomas.

 When Katie first heard of Thomas’ fall, she immediately knew what her sister was trying to do.
 As a mother herself, she understood that Brooke was stepping in to protect her own.
 She felt that Ridge would also understand his wife’s position and would not blame Brooke for taking matters into her own hands.